Motsepe-Jr/bafoGPT/README.md

 #### LoRA Application
 - Applied LoRA to the `query`, `key`, `value`, and `projection` matrices.
 - Skipped `mlp` due to compute budget.
 - No LoRA on the `embedding` and `classification` layers since new tokens were learned during continued pretraining.
+By skipping LoRA for embedding and head, we leveraged token representation learned in continued pretraining.

-The QLoRA paper confirms the effectiveness of applying LoRA to all transformer blocks.
-By skipping LoRA for embedding, we leveraged token representation learned in pretraining.
+The QLoRA paper confirms the effectiveness of applying LoRA to all transformer blocks in order to match full finetune performance.
+So by skipping the `mlp` we took a hit in accuracy in favour of performance/memory.

 #### Quantization
 - **4-bit quantization** (NormalFloat, NF4) was used, along with **double-quantization**.